Design and Technology (DT)

 What DT Looks Like At Greenlands

-The teaching of Design and Technology (DT) at Greenlands Primary School is underpinned by the National Curriculum and the Greenlands Knowledge and Skills Progression Document.
-Knowledge and Skills have been arranged within subject specific themes.
+The teaching of Design and Technology (DT) at Greenlands Primary School is underpinned by the National Curriculum and the Kapow Scheme for DT.
+Knowledge and Skills are arranged within subject specific themes.
 Vocabulary for each topic is identified and explicitly taught to address the recognised ‘word gap’ that exists for many of the children that attend Greenlands Primary School.

 All DT lessons/activities are designed and planned to include all children through a range of approaches.
 Lessons are planned to facilitate the best possible outcome for all children within the class.